-From time to time personal interview with Sean are offered.
-He
+From time to time personal interview with the instructor are

 There is no need to determine if you are in a student-teacher relationship with the teachers here.
 If one decides to take Refuge and approach the path in a more structured way, this is a conversation that can be had at that point in time.

 If you do ask the teacher for advice or guidance, please know that you will always be encouraged to make meditation a regular, even daily, practice.
 The teacher’s job is to empower the practitioner to find her or his own answers – telling you what to do is not what we do here.

 In any group situation, conflict and misunderstanding are a natural and inevitable occurrence.
 If you are having difficulty with someone and would like help, please let Sean know.
 We need to make sure this is a safe place for everyone who comes here.
 Sean might speak with people individually, or might mediate a meeting between the parties involved.
 We can work to include difficulties into a useful part of the path.

 Situations that cannot be included in our group include:

 - - - Behavior which is aggressive or threatening to others

 - -Being disrespectful to others or the teaching space.

 -Similar to professionally therapeutic situations (counseling, therapeutic massage, etc.), the teacher is not available for romantic/sexual interactions with students.
 Making this boundary clear makes it possible for him to speak from the heart to students and participants without it being mistaken for an inappropriate invitation.